2026 U.S. Open Cup qualification

 The 2026 Lamar Hunt U.S. Open Cup qualification served as local qualification for the 111th edition of the oldest soccer tournament in the United States.
 The tournament proper will feature both professional and amateur teams in the United States soccer league system.

-Qualification for the 2026 tournament included local qualifying matches contested by 145 amateur teams, fighting for 16 local qualifying slots, and will take place in 2025.
+Qualification for the 2026 tournament included local qualifying matches contested by 145 amateur teams competing for 16 local qualifying slots, and took place in 2025.
 United Premier Soccer League has the highest representation with 66 teams entering the tournament.
 Three teams have already qualified, West Chester United SC by winning the 2025 National Amateur Cup, Tennessee Tempo FC by winning the 2025 United Premier Soccer League Spring Championships, and the 2025 John Motta Trophy Winner El Farolito SC, the Open Division Prize Winner from the 2025 tournament.

 Qualification procedure

 Clubs based in the United States that play in a league that is an organization member of U.S. Soccer are generally eligible to compete for the U.S. Open Cup, so long as their league includes at least four teams and has a schedule of at least 10 matches for each club.
 To be eligible, teams must be members in good standing of their leagues on December 31, 2025, and remain so through the 2026 final.
 Any team that started its first season of competition in an existing league must have started its new league's schedule no later 30 days prior to the Open Division Entry Deadline.

 Starting in 2019, the winner of the previous year's National Amateur Cup automatically qualifies for the U.S. Open Cup.
 The cup winner enters the tournament proper in the first round with the other local qualifiers.
 Beginning in 2024, the United Premier Soccer League Spring Champion also earned a direct entry into the first round proper of the tournament.
 Starting in 2025, the Open-Division team that performed the best in the previous tournament are awarded the John Motta Trophy and granted direct access into the tournament proper.
 These three teams along with the 16 local qualifiers account for 19 of the 32 amateur teams that qualify for the tournament proper in 2025.
 The other 13 teams come from the National Premier Soccer League and USL League Two.
 Four teams from National Premier Soccer League and nine teams from USL League Two qualify through national league pathways, which use previous summer season standings to determine teams that qualify.